Rosie O’Donnell Teasing ‘SNL’ Appearance As Steve Bannon With New Twitter Pic?

-Our late night comedy dreams could be coming true, as Rosie O’Donnell is hinting that she’s totally ready to hit up ‘SNL’ to play Donald Trump’s right hand man Steve Bannon.
-We’ve got the details on how she’s giving us all a great big tease that it’s going down.
+Our late night comedy dreams could be coming true, as Rosie O’Donnell is hinting that she’s ready to hit up ‘SNL’ to skewer Donald Trump’s right hand man Steve Bannon.
+We’ve got the details on how she’s giving us a great big tease that it’s going down.

 OMG, the Feb.
 11 telecast of Saturday Night Live is shaping up to be one of their most epic nights of comedy ever.
 Alec Baldwin, 58, will be hosting the show and is definitely bringing out his scathing Donald Trump impression.
 Now it looks like we’re in for total gold as the president’s nemesis Rosie O’Donnell, 54, seems ready to play his chief strategist Steve Bannon.
 The funny lady already said that she’d totally be up for the part after fellow comedians suggested she’d be perfect for it, and now she’s changed her Twitter pic to show herself in character as Steve.
 And…we’re….DEAD!